 2. Drop the victim label

-As long as you view yourself as a victim, you will unconsciously perpetuate and empower narcissism.
+As long as you view yourself as a victim, you will unconsciously perpetuate and empower narcissism and stunt your recovery.
 Although our experiences do shape us and define our present, creating an identity out of them is completely up to us.
 The alternative to being a victim of narcissism is to consider yourself a target of it instead.
 For one reason or another, you found yourself on the radar of a narcissist.
 That can happen to anybody, either through birth or ill fortune.
 The minute you become conscious of the destructive effects of narcissism and how detrimental it has been to your life, you gain the profound power of choice.

 You can either let your past conditioning influence you, or you can decide to work toward a new future based on new experiences, which eventually overwrite the old ones.
 How a person identifies themselves is hugely important.
 A label is a self-fulfilling prophecy which only goes deeper.
 Will you be a victim without power or a target who refuses to be manipulated?